bazelbuild/starlark/spec.md

 ### Slice expressions

-A slice expression `a[start:stop:stride]` yields a new value containing a subsequence of `a`, which must be an indexable sequence such as string, bytes, tuple, list, or range.
+A slice expression `a[start:stop:stride]` yields a new value containing a subsequence of `a`, which must be a sequence such as string, bytes, tuple, list, or range.

 ```text